-Effective July 1, 2012, the City of Roanoke's Prepared Food and Beverage Tax Rate will be seven percent (5%).
+Effective July 1, 2015, the City of Roanoke's Prepared Food and Beverage Tax Rate is

-There is also a State Sales Tax imposed on Prepared Food and Beverages at the rate of five percent (5%).
+There is also a State Sales Tax imposed on Prepared Food and Beverages at the rate of five point three percent (5.3%).
 Contact the Virginia Department of Taxation for additional information.

 The following is an on-line version of the Guidelines for the Tax on Prepared Food and Beverages.
 This document may also be downloaded as a .pdf.

 Effective July 1, 2012 through June 30, 2015, the tax rate is five percent (5%).